-• A case of BSE was diagnosed in a cow in the state of Washington on December 23, 2003.
-A summary of the immediate impact of this case of BSE follows:
+- A case of BSE was diagnosed in a cow in the state of Washington on December 23, 2003.
+A summary of the immediate impact of this case of BSE follows: - 1.
+Within days of the initial media reports of the case of BSE, many countries banned imports of U.S. produced beef and beef products, including MBM and initially BFT, though this initial ban on BFT was relaxed to permit imports of U.S.-produced tallow with less than 0.15% impurities.

-- 1. Within days of the initial media reports of the case of BSE, many countries banned imports of U.S. produced beef and beef products, including MBM and initially BFT, though this initial ban on BFT was relaxed to permit imports of U.S.-produced tallow with less than 0.15% impurities. - 2.
-U.S. government regulations issued in response to the case of BSE include: - a.
+- 2. U.S. government regulations issued in response to the case of BSE include: - a.
 On December 30, 2003, the Secretary of Agriculture announced new beef slaughter/meat processing regulations to assure consumers of the safety of the meat supply.
 The regulations prohibit downer animals from entering the food chain, require removal of specified risk materials (SRM) at slaughter, and prohibit carcasses from cattle tested for BSE from entering the food chain until the animals are shown negative for BSE. - b.
 On January 26, 2004, the FDA announced intentions to modify its feed rule (21 CFR 589.2000) by removing the exemptions for certain products, including blood and blood products, and requiring dedicated processing lines for handling and processing restricted use and exempted proteins.
 On this date, the FDA also announced its intent to ban the use of certain animal tissue derived materials in food, supplements and cosmetics. - c.
 On July 14, 2004, the FDA announced regulations prohibiting SRM and downer or dead cattle from human food, dietary supplements and cosmetics regulated by the FDA and proposed recordkeeping requirements to aid enforcement activities.
 BFT that is either derived from SRM-free raw materials or contains less than 0.15% hexane insoluble impurities will be permitted in human food and cosmetics.
 Derivatives of BFT (glycerin and fatty acids) are exempt from these regulations.
-The Company is already in compliance with these standards on BFT sold for export.
-Management has taken the necessary steps to ensure that the Company will comply with these new requirements.
+The Company is in compliance with these standards on BFT sold for export.
+In addition, management has taken the necessary steps to ensure that the Company will comply with these new requirements for domestic sales within the time period prescribed by the regulation.

 Also on July 14, 2004, agencies within the USDA and FDA jointly requested public comment on possible actions to further mitigate the risk of BSE.
 In addition to seeking input on intended modifications to the feed rule (21 CFR 589.2000) proposed by the FDA in January, the agencies requested comment on regulations that would: 1) prohibit material derived from SRM and dead or downer cattle in animal feed; 2) prohibit all animal proteins in feed for ruminant animals; and/or 3) require that only BFT either derived from SRM-free material or containing less than 0.15% impurities be allowed in animal feed.
-Comments must be received by the FDA on or before August 13, 2004, and by the USDA on or before September 13, 2004.
-Only questions were posed in this announcement of proposed rulemaking.
-There are still no new regulations affecting animal feed or modifying the feed rule (21 CFR 589.2000).
+Only questions were posed in this announcement of proposed rulemaking to which the Company, among others, responded in comments submitted to the dockets.
+No new regulations affecting animal feed or modifying the feed rule (21 CFR 589.2000) have been issued to date.
 This situation will likely continue to be fluid into 2005.
-In addition to submitting comments on these issues, management is developing contingency plans to address any new regulations that might be proposed, introduced or implemented, and will continue to closely monitor this and other regulatory issues.
+Management is developing contingency plans to address any new regulations that might be proposed, introduced or implemented, and will continue to closely monitor this and other regulatory issues.